 LSO Jerwood Composer+ is generously supported by Jerwood Arts.

 * FERAL is generously supported by the Hinrichsen Foundation and Arts Council England.

 Film, field recordings and violin loudspeakers inspire an exploration of real and imaginary environments in this multimedia concert of works considering the complex relationship between humans, sounds and ecology.

-Composer and curator Hollie Harding will also present the world premiere of her new work FERAL, with film by Josh Ben-Tovim (Impermanence Dance Theatre).
-Created in discussion with George Monbiot, author of Feral: Rewilding the Land, Sea, and Human Life, the piece considers themes of rewilding and our loss of connection with the natural world.
+Composer and curator Hollie Harding will also present the world premiere of FERAL, an audio-visual piece based on the book Feral: Rewilding the Land, Sea, and Human Life by George Monbiot, and created in collaboration with choreographer and director Josh Ben-Tovim.
+The piece explores themes of rewilding, ecological crisis and human connection with the natural world.